1925 Rock Island Independents season: Season review

-The year started with two scoreless ties and a 3–0 victory over the Green Bay Packers — the three points scored in three games hardly rocket fuel for fan enthusiasm.
-Even the feel-good moment of an upset victory in the third game proved short-lived, however, when a rematch with the Packers two weeks later ended in a 20–0 pummeling regarded as the worst defeat in Rock Island franchise history.
+The year started with two scoreless ties and a 3–0 victory over the Green Bay Packers.
+Even the feel-good moment of an upset victory in the third game proved short-lived, however, when a rematch with the Packers two weeks later ended in a 20–0 loss regarded as the worst defeat in Rock Island franchise history.

 Despite continued extensive and positive coverage in the four daily newspapers of the Rock Island–Moline–Davenport metro area, paid attendance at home games went into the tank, with only 1,500 fans showing up for a game with the Kansas City Cowboys traveling team.
 Legendary halfback Jim Thorpe was added to the Independents' roster for a rematch three weeks later after having started the season with the New York Giants.

 Business manager Bowlby expressed disappointment over the attendance of the first three home games in 1925, noting that paid admissions had been insufficient to cover expenses of the team.
 "We are losing money every day at home," Bowlby told one reporter, adding that in 1924 a weaker team had achieved almost double the average attendance.
 The little town of Green Bay, population 35,000, could put 5,000 bodies into the stands to see Rock Island play; the 165,000 people of the Tri-Cities could muster barely more than half of that.
 The situation cut deep.

 The Islanders hoped for a saving turnout of 10,000 for its next home date, slated for November 8 against the Hammond Pros.
 Instead, they were met with disaster.
 A fall snowstorm blanketed the field with snow, chasing away prospective fans.
 The call was made not to play in the elements after the visitors had traveled to Douglas Field from Indiana, presumably putting the home team on the hook for payment of visitor travel costs.